nimious/vulkan/README.md

-Please [file an issue](https://github.com/nimious/vulkan/issues), submit a [pull request](https://github.com/nimious/vulkan/pulls?q=is%3Aopen+is%3Apr) or email us at info@nimio.us if this package is out of date or contains bugs.
+Please [file an issue](https://github.com/nimious/vulkan/issues), submit a [pull request](https://github.com/nimious/vulkan/pulls?q=is%3Aopen+is%3Apr) or email us at info@headcrash.industries if this package is out of date or contains bugs.

 ## References